Grief is a circular staircase. I have lost you.

 Danusha Laméris says, just because someone is no longer with us doesn’t mean we can’t keep our side of the conversation going.
 In fact it’s even more reason to keep our side of the conversation going.

-Think of each poem or story you write as a dialogue with who you can’t touch.
+Think of each poem you write as a dialogue with who you can’t touch.
 A bridge you’re building towards them.

 To grieve is to pray.